eyalcha/ha-reminder/info.md

 ## How it works

+** THIS IS INITIAL VERSION, NOT FULLY TESTED YET!!!"

 This script creates a sensor that counts down to the next occurrence of a reminder date.

 Requires `python_script:` to be enabled in your configuration